adaltas/node-nikita/packages/core/lib/actions/execute/README.md

 involves the usage of `sudo`, `chroot`, `arch_chroot` or `env_export`.

-For performance reason, consider declare the `metadata.tmpdir` property in your parent action to avoid the creation and removal of a tempory directory everytime the `execute` action is called.
+For performance reason, consider declare the `metadata.tmpdir` property in your parent action to avoid the creation and removal of a temporary directory everytime the `execute` action is called.

 ## Events